19 Epic Natural Attractions in Golden Bay

 2. The Grove

-Towering limestone walls, quiet nikau palm forest and the sounds of native birds makes The Grove a definite must-see on our natural attractions in Golden Bay list.
+Towering limestone walls, quiet nikau palm forest and the sounds of native birds make The Grove a definite must-see on our natural attractions in Golden Bay list.
 It’s only a 20-minute walk to make your way through the limestone blocks sculpted into an array of weird and wonderful shapes.
 The Grove Scenic Reserve truly is a mystical place!

 Location: From Takaka, take the Abel Tasman Drive to Clifton then take Clifton Road to the signposted The Grove Scenic Reserve.
 8.5km from Takaka.